 To add deep insult to horriffic injury, this principal was an administrator in Boca Raton, FL.
 (Full disclosure, at the date of his reassignment, my own resignation from the School District of Palm Beach County had just been approved.)
 Boca Raton is the second largest city in Palm Beach county, an area that has been referred to as “more Jewish than New York City.”

+I am not Jewish, nor is anyone in my immediate family.
 I know very little about the staff or current student body of Spanish River High School.
 I do know, however, that my husband graduated from Spanish River, and that from observational standpoint, a large number of his friends growing up were Jewish.
 His parents still live in the same house they did when he attended high school, and there is an Orthodox synagogue down the street from them.
 An all-boys Jewish high school is currently being constructed nearby.

 Aside from simply noticing a large Jewish population in Boca Raton and drawing information from fourteen-year-old newspaper claims, the cited demographics back up the observation.
 A study conducted in the fall of 2018 by the Steinhardt Social Research Institute of Brandeis University on behalf of the Jewish Federation of Southern Palm Beach County found that there were 134,200 Jewish adults & children living in the neighboring communities of Delray Beach, Highland Beach, and Boca Raton.
 (The combined population of these three cities & their unincorporated areas totals under 400,000, so you can draw your own conclusions.)
 The study also indicated that over 50% of these Jewish residents do not belong specifically to a congregation or temple.
 The study further showed that the Jewish population of southern Palm Beach County (immediately to the south of where I am currently residing) is growing and becoming younger.
-More families are raising Jewish children.
-And aside from private, religious schools, many Jewish children in Delray Beach & Boca Raton attend public schools.
+More Jewish families are having & raising Jewish children.
+And while the area boasts several private, religious schools, many Jewish children in Delray Beach & Boca Raton attend public schools.

 What we do not teach as a debatable fact is test scores.
 We don’t teach anyone in our communities to question the fact that students are being tested into oblivion, a practice that has been correlated time and time again to socioeconomic levels of neighborhoods rather than intellectual capacity of students.
-On the whole, we fail at teaching students that they are more than simply a test score, simply a batch of data.
+On the whole, we fail at teaching students that they are more than simply a test score or simply a batch of data.
 We fail at indicating to kids that they can have a fulfilling life if they don’t perform well in school.
 Having performed extremely well in school myself, I can tell you that those accomplishments are no guarantee of financial security or personal happiness.

 School principals are not permitted to openly question the wisdom of standardized testing, but they openly pander to constituents who might not believe the Holocaust happened?